Bridging the Usability Gap: Theoretical and Methodological Advances for Spectral Learning of Hidden Markov Models: Simulations

-\paragraph{Experiment setting} We used a similar experimental setting from Section \ref{subsubsec:experiment_setting}.
-We simulated 100-dimensional, 3-state GHMM data with $\sigma=0.05$ and of length 2000.
-We use the first half for warm-up and test computational time on the last 1000 time steps.
-We tested both E-M algorithm and SHMM.
-For SHMM, we tested under both online and offline learning regimes.
+\paragraph{Experimental setting} We used a similar experimental setting from Section \ref{subsubsec:experiment_setting}.
+We simulated 100-dimensional, 3-state GHMM data with $\sigma=0.05$ and length 2000.
+We used the first half for warm-up and tested computational time on the last 1000 time steps.
+We tested both E-M algorithm and SHMM (all variants).
+For the SHMM family of algorithms, we tested under both online and offline learning regimes.
 We computed the total running time in seconds.
 The implementation is done in python with packages Numpy \citep{harris2020numpy}, Scipy \citep{2020SciPy} and scikit-learn \citep{scikit-learn} without multithreading.
-Note that this was not the procedure from 5.1, and the whole process is repeated 30 times, and the computational time is the average of each time.
+Note that in contrast to our previous simulations, the entire process is repeated only 30 times.
+The computational time is the average over the 30 runs.

-\paragraph{Results} Table \ref{tab:simulation_time} shows the computational time.
-First, online learning substantially reduces the computational cost.
-For the offline learning methods, projection-onto-simplex SHMM performs similarly with SHMM, and projection-onto-polyhedron is much slower.
-In fact, the offline version of projection-onto-polyhedron is slow even compared to the the Baum-Welch algorithm.
-However, the online learning variant of projection-onto-polyhedron is much faster than the Baum-Welch algorithm.
-Taking both the computational time and prediction accuracy into consideration, online and offline projection-onto-simplex SHMM are the best choice among these methods.
+\paragraph{Simulation results} Table \ref{tab:simulation_time} shows the computational times for each method.
+First, online learning substantially reduced the computational cost.
+For the offline learning methods, projection-onto-simplex SHMM performed similarly to SHMM, and projection-onto-polyhedron was much slower.
+In fact, the offline version of projection-onto-polyhedron was slow even compared to the the E-M algorithm.
+However, the online learning variant of projection-onto-polyhedron was much faster than the Baum-Welch algorithm.
+Taking both the computational time and prediction accuracy into consideration, we conclude that online and offline projection-onto-simplex SHMM are the best choices among these methods.